Citasion/web-translations/en-US/docs/migrate.md

 # Overview\n\n

-In general, you can migrate your data from other services to Citasion in two easy steps:\n\n
+In general, you can migrate your data from other services to BibNext in two easy steps:\n\n

 1. export data from other services first\n\n

-2. upload the exported data to your target Citasion project\n\n
+2. upload the exported data to your target BibNext project\n\n

 The following content only covers how to export data from other services:\n\n